PET containers made of polyethylene terephthalate (PET, PET)

 |Compressibility (melt):||99·106 MPa|

 |Elongation at break:||12-55%|

-|The glass transition Temperature of amorphous polyethylene terephthalate:||67°C|
+|Glass transition temperature of amorphous polyethylene terephthalate:||67°C|

-|Is the glass transition Temperature of crystalline polyethylene terephthalate:||81°C|
+|Glass transition temperature of crystalline polyethylene terephthalate:||81°C|

-|Refractive Index (Na line) of amorphous polyethylene terephthalate:||1,576|
+|Refractive index (Na line) of amorphous polyethylene terephthalate:||1,576|

-|Refractive Index (Na line) of crystalline polyethylene terephthalate:||1,640|
+|Refractive index (Na line) of crystalline polyethylene terephthalate:||1,640|

-|Permissible residual moisture:||0,02%|
+|Permissible residual moisture:||0.02%|